Fahmula/esphome-pylontech-rs485/README.md

 ## Future Development

-*   Add dynamic alarm generation to the `62H` handler based on live sensor data.
-*   Add support for other inverter "dialects" (e.g., Growatt).
+*   Add support for other inverters if needed.

 ## Contributing